fluencelabs/docs/docs/build-mvm/how-to/schedule_functions.md

     Let’s review the most important parts of the file:

-    1. Importing the Spell Service API [link to the API section] is required to use logging capabilities, private spell storage, etc. Note that you can implement spells without ever interacting with the Spell Service if you don’t need the features it provides.
+    1. Importing the (Spell Service API)[#how-to-resolve-your-spell-service] is required to use logging capabilities, private spell storage, etc. Note that you can implement spells without ever interacting with the Spell Service if you don’t need the features it provides.
     2. The `spell` function here is an entry point to the spell’s execution.
-The main function has several features we explore in the later sections [link].
+The main function has several features we explore in the [later](#inital-arguments) sections.

         You can modify the name of the main function to any valid name, but you also need to modify the name in the `spell.yaml` configuration file.